Applying for Aid

 Other helpful resources around campus

-We are here to help guide you through the admissions process at Ole Miss.
+We are here to help guide prospective students through the enrollment process at Ole Miss.

 Office of Campus Visit and Orientation Programs

-Our in-person campus visits consist of an information session with an Admissions staff member, followed by a campus walking tour with an Ole Miss Ambassador, as well as a tour of our residence halls
+Our in-person campus visits consist of an information session with a staff member, followed by a campus walking tour with an Ole Miss Ambassador, as well as a tour of our residence halls

 Department of Student Housing